 Mr. Duncan played a leadership role in formulating the Province's response to the economic recession of 2008.

 As Finance Minister he lowered corporate and personal taxes, eliminated the capital tax and created the harmonized sales tax (HST).

 During his tenure the Government of Ontario invested record sums in infrastructure, healthcare and education to lay the foundation for improved productivity and a more prosperous economy.

-Mr. Duncan oversaw a number of large commercial transactions on behalf of the Province.
-These included lease extensions with Teranet, the re-organization of the Ontario Lottery and Gaming Corporation, Ontario's first P3 highway projects, and the financial restructuring of General Motors and Chrysler.
+Duncan oversaw a number of large commercial transactions on behalf of the Province.
+These included lease extensions with Teranet, the re-organization of the Ontario Lottery and Gaming Corporation, Ontario's first P3 highway projects, including the RT.
+Hon.
+Herb Gray Parkway, and the financial restructuring of General Motors and Chrysler.

 Prior to his election to the Legislature he served for 6 years as a municipal councillor in the City of Windsor and worked for eight years as the chief administrative officer at Brentwood, a highly regarded addiction treatment centre.